mrphilipp7/Socketio-Chat-App/README.md

 # Socketio-Chat-App

-#### This app is a small app using socket.io, expressjs, and React.
-It lets user's join a room with a username and have conversations with realtime updates
+#### This is an app using socket.io, expressjs, and React.
+It lets user's join a chatroom with a username and have conversations with realtime updates.